lchenn/linchen04.github.io/_posts/2014-10-06-effiective-java-notes.md

 5. Is it symmetric?
 Is it transitive?
 Is it consistent

-## Item 13 Minimizing the accessibility of classes and members
+### Item 13 Minimizing the accessibility of classes and members

 - The rule of thumb: ***Make each class or member as inaccessible as possible***
 - Instance fields should never be public
 - Classes with public mutable fields are not thread-safe
 - Nonzero-length array is always mutable, a class should not have a public static final array field, or an accessor that returns such a field

+### Minimize mutability

+- Immutable objects are inherently thread-safe; they require no synchronization.
+- The disadvantage of immutable classes is that they require a separate object for each distinct value.
+- To make a class immutable, we can 1) Make the class final 2) Make constructor private or package-private, and provide public factory method